SGI Origin 3000 and Onyx 3000: Hardware description

 Physically, the Origin 3000 is based on "bricks" - rackmounted modules that provide a specific function, that are connected together using NUMAlink 3 cables for modules providing compute functions, or Crosstown2 cables for modules providing I/O functions.
 These bricks are mounted in a standard 19-inch rack.
 There are two racks for the Origin 3000, a 17U-high short rack, and a 39U-high tall rack.

 Architecturally, the Origin 3000 is based on the distributed shared memory NUMAflex architecture.
 The NUMAlink 3 system interconnect uses a fat tree hypercube network topology.

 C-brick

 The C-brick is a 3U-high enclosure that contains a node on a PCB.
 The node contains two or four processors, the local and directory memory, and the Bedrock ASIC.
 It connects to the system using NUMAlink 3.

 Processor

-The two processors and their secondary caches is contained on a PIMM (Processor Integrated Memory Module) daughter card that plugs into two 240-pin connectors on the node board.
+The two processors and their secondary caches are contained on a PIMM (Processor Integrated Memory Module) daughter card that plugs into two 240-pin connectors on the node board.
 Initially, the Origin 3000 used the 360 MHz R12000 and the 400 MHz R12000A processors with 4 or 8 MB of secondary cache.
 In May 2001, the 500 MHz R14000 was introduced with 8 MB of secondary cache and in February 2002, the 600 MHz R14000A was made available.
 Near the end of its lifetime, the C-brick was updated with 800 MHz MIPS processors.